gente-client/.github/profile/README.md

 *- Upload your code and create a pull request.*

-We also accept suggestions, bug reports, and memes on Discord.
+We also accept suggestions and bug reports on Discord.